junxit/us-congress-bills-110/metadata.md

 - 2007-07-25 — Mr. Ackerman moved to suspend the rules and pass the bill.
 - 2007-07-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 24 (Roll no. 717). (text: CR H8405)
 - 2007-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 399 - 24 (Roll no. 717).(text: CR H8405)
+- 2007-07-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.